-Under this Contract, MCO is part of the "welfare system," as defined in Minnesota Statutes, §13.46, subd.
+MCO will be considered part of the "welfare system," as defined in Minnesota Statutes, §13.46, subd.
 1, and agrees to be bound by applicable state and federal laws governing the security and privacy of information.

 13.4 HIPAA TRANSACTIONS AND SECURITY COMPLIANCE.